 4. Under Domain Blocking click on Allow or Deny.
 The Domains List will then appear.
-Enter the Website/URL/domain (e.g. www.xxxxxxxx.com, www.sports.com, etc) keyword (e.g.sports, etc.) to allow or block access and click Add to add this to the domains list.
+Enter the Website/URL/domain (e.g. www.trendnet.com) or keyword (e.g. trendnet) to allow or block access and click Add to add this to the domains list.
 The entry will be listed below.
 Repeat for each additional website or keyword added.